 Following the elaborate ceremonies, which included the singing of the national anthem and a modern mariachi band performing Mexican classics, I wandered the streets of Linares- something that was not recommended as part of our itinerary.
 People came out to greet me on the sidewalks- possibly to assist that rare sighting: an Asian tourist who may be lost- and I was moved by their kindness and quiet dignity.
 And even though the streets emptied as the sky grew darker, there was decorum, order, and a semblance of normality in the neighbourhoods.

-It was on the second day that I realized that reading from my work was not the real purpose of my being in Linares.
-I was brought to a high school just within the borders of the town, an industrial area, to read from a short story- in English and Spanish translation.
+On the second day, I was brought to a high school just within the borders of the town, an industrial area, to read from a short story- in English and Spanish translation.
 The student population came from poor families, mostly factory workers and farmers.
 They had more pressing affairs in their lives than to listen to some writer from a first-world country read.
 I understood this.

 At the end of the reading, the Principal of the school asked me to speak to the students about living “the life of the pen and the mind”, both of which rang false to me because, quite frankly, I spent most of my waking days in Canada engaging in the tedious tasks around running restaurants.
 Besides, it was a posture that I was neither intellectually-equipped nor actorly enough to speak from with any conviction.
 I scanned the room and saw in the many faces staring blankly back at me the reflection of my own as an adolescent.
 Had I been born and raised in Mexico, perhaps in this very town, I could have been any one of these students and not the ones from the “other side of the tracks”.
 I began to speak as instructed, fleshing out the illusion of some wise man seated in a leather winged chair, pen in hand, and pondering the nature of the cosmos.
 Then I stopped in mid-sentence.
 The room grew still as I decided to go off script.
 I talked about about growing up in a government-subsidized housing complex, poor and hungry much of the time, and about the necessity to steal food because there was so little in the house; but that the food I stole was dictated by the commercials I saw on television and therefore invariably not healthy nor nutritious.
 I explained that I didn’t understand the “why” of my situation at the time, that none of my schooling included classes on food literacy- anything that would shed some light on the conditions in which I (and many others) lived; that the link between poverty and food insecurity (the lack of access to healthy, sufficient food) and- in my case- theft, was never exposed because it was in the best interest of multinational food and beverage conglomerates like Con-Agra, Monsanto, Kraft, and Pepsico to keep us all in the dark.
 (One girl in the back row started crying.
 Later, I found out that as I was telling my story, she was, at that very moment, thinking of what food she would be stealing on her way home from school.
 Her younger brother would be hungry when she got home.)
 Finally, I “instructed” the students that if they had to steal- and I knew many of them did with much shame- that they should set their eyes on fresh goods (fruits and vegetables being optimal) and to avoid the stuff they saw on billboards and television commercials.
 I also told them that on the way home with their stolen goods to stop by a book store and steal a book.
 After all, isn’t nourishing the mind equal to nourishing the body?